Agile for Nonprofits: A Project Management Method

-Note: agile methods were designed for software development, but they can be applied to any project.
+Pro Tip: The agile method was designed for software development, but they can be applied to any project.
 Agile is being successfully deployed in sectors including marketing, public health, and innovation.

 In 2001, expert founders and software developers of tech companies wrote The Agile Manifesto to design "organizational models based on people, collaboration, and building the types of organizational communities in which we would want to work."

 This methodology was a response and result of all the lessons learned from successful and failed software projects in the 1990s and is adopted by many tech companies today.

 At Springly, we use the agile method for our all-in-one online software for nonprofits.
 This is why we know about it, and why we think this is a useful project management style for nonprofits!